Philippe Kahn: First camera phone

-This photo taken by Philippe on June 11, 1997, of his newborn daughter Sophie was the first-ever photo taken on a camera phone.
+This photo taken by Philippe on 11 June 1997, of his newborn daughter Sophie was the first-ever photo taken on a camera phone.

 In 1997, Kahn created the first camera phone solution sharing pictures instantly on public networks.
 The impetus for this invention was the birth of Kahn's daughter.
 He had been working for almost a year on a web server-based infrastructure for pictures, that he called Picture Mail.
 At the hospital, while his wife was in labor, Kahn jury-rigged a connection between a mobile phone and a digital camera and sent off photos in real time to the picture messaging infrastructure he had running in his home.
 Kahn later said "I had always wanted to have this all working in time to share my daughter's birth photo, but I wasn't sure I was going to make it.
 It's always the case that if it weren't for the last minute, nothing would ever get done."

 In 2016 Time magazine included Kahn's first camera phone photo in their list of the 100 most influential photos of all time.
 In 2017, Subconscious Films created a short film recreating the day that Philippe instantly shared the first camera-phone photo of the birth of his daughter Sophie.

 Gay rights advocacy

 Under Kahn's direction, Borland became the first software company to offer domestic partners full benefits and a pioneer for gay rights in Silicon Valley.
-Kahn was a key speaker at the pivotal gay rights conference on the Apple campus on October 19, 1993.
+Kahn was a key speaker at the pivotal gay rights conference on the Apple campus on 19 October 1993.

 Personal life

-Kahn has four children, Laura, Estelle, Samuel and Sophie.
-He later married Sonia Lee, with whom he has a daughter, Sophie.
+Kahn has four children: Laura, Estelle, Samuel and Sophie.
+He married Sonia Lee, with whom he has daughter Sophie.
 Sonia co-founded three of Kahn's companies with him: Fullpower Technologies, LightSurf and Starfish Software.

 Sailing and sports

 Philippe Kahn's focus on the environment and the outdoors led him to the sport of sailing.
 A comparatively late starter, he found success within a few years winning multiple races.
 He declared, "I have to learn how to sail before I die."
 As a result he found himself drawn to Santa Cruz, California: "I tell people, if you love sailing, you'll love Santa Cruz."

 Kahn's sailing team, Pegasus Racing, has competed in numerous international world championships.
-An offshore sailor with over 10 trans-Pacific crossings, Kahn holds the Transpac double handed (two-crewmember) record from San Francisco to Oahu, Hawaii.
+An offshore sailor with over 10 trans-Pacific crossings, Kahn holds the Transpac double handed (two-crewmember) record from San Francisco to O'ahu, Hawai'i.

-His sailing achievements also include winning the double handed division of the 2009 Transpacific Yacht Race from Los Angeles to Hawaii and setting the Transpac record at 7 days, 19 hours, beating the previous time of 10 days, 4 hours.
+His sailing achievements also include winning the double handed division of the 2009 Transpacific Yacht Race from Los Angeles to Hawai'i and setting the Transpac record at 7 days, 19 hours, beating the previous time of 10 days, 4 hours.

 Kahn's son Samuel ("Shark") also took up sailing as a boy.
 In his teenage years he had several outstanding race wins, including the 2003 Melges 24 Worlds race right after he turned 15.
 He has competed against his father.